efnats/c3dl/README.md

 - Releases are post-processed and uploaded over the following weeks/months (multiple quality options)
 - **Smart deduplication**: Relive downloads are skipped if a release already exists (fuzzy title matching)
 - **Auto-cleanup**: Relive files are automatically removed when their release becomes available
+- **Duplicate detection**: Duplicates are detected and removed at the start of each cycle (keeps the longer/more complete filename)
+- **Smart renaming**: If a title changes upstream, existing files are renamed instead of re-downloaded
 - Quality setting (`-q`) only applies to releases, not relive streams
 - The script uses file locking to prevent multiple instances for the same congress
 - **Resume support**: Interrupted downloads are saved as `.part` files and automatically resumed